Best places to live in Portugal for US expats (2026): cities, costs, taxes

 Renting checklist:

-• Confirm lease terms and deposit requirements (typically 1–3 months).
+• Confirm lease terms and deposit requirements – typically one to three months.

-• Verify that the property is licensed (habitation license) to avoid legal issues.
+• Verify that the property is licensed with a habitation license to avoid legal issues.

 • Check whether utilities and condominium fees are included in rent.